 Being a life-learner is characteristic of strong leaders.
 The following is a sampling of my personal reading library.

-  Many of the classic business books have concepts that translate well into effective church management and provide

-  explanations of complex business principles.
+Many of the classic business books have concepts that translate well into effective church management and provide explanations of complex business principles.
 Enjoy the read!

-  Based on a national survey, The Compensation Handbook for Church Staff provides reliable church employee compensation

-  breakdowns for part-time, full-time, church size, income budget, and geographical setting.
+The Compensation Handbook for Church Staff provides church employee compensation breakdowns for part-time, full-time, church size, income budget, and geographical setting.

 With this information, you can compare your plan to other churches that have similar positions and demographics.

 Get a better understanding of U.S. tax laws as they relate to pastors and churches with the Church & Clergy Tax Guide.

 Learn how tax laws apply to you, how to correctly report your federal income taxes and social security taxes, understand relevant exemptions, and reduce your tax liability as much as possible.

 You’ll also find easy-to-understand charts and real-life illustrations.

 This annual reference guide continues to be one of the few resources offering tax and financial advice to churches and nonprofit organizations.

 Issues of financial accountability, receiving and maintaining tax-exempt status, accounting for charitable gifts, and other crucial topics receive careful and full discussion.

 Anyone who works for a ministry understands the unique challenges that come with managing church employees.

 However, when employers manage with fairness and objectivity, the employees will feel more engaged with the church and go out of their way to create a positive experience for those people (employees, members and volunteers) they serve.